 Sometimes the best path to profitability is through collaboration, not competition.
 If you’re testing the waters with new products or trying to get your brand name out there, partnering with local retail stores and grocers might be the best way to feature your food.
 Staying close to home can also save you time and money in deliveries, which might be much needed dollars in the beginning of your enterprise.

-A place in big-box stores is a great goal for any CPG company, but if you’re not on a level to compete with major brands, your product could get lost in the sea of other items on the shelves.
+A place in big-box stores is a great goal for any CPG food company, but if you’re not on a level to compete with major brands, your product could get lost in the sea of other items on the shelves.
 Focusing on creating a strong, local customer base first can help you confidently enter larger retailers and expanded retail channels later on.

 Plenty of startups launch online only.
 Sticking strictly to e-Commerce in the nascent months of your brand can give you time to figure out your best pricing model and test the functionality of your packaging.
 For some brands, it’s an easier place to hit the ground running than moving straight into retail stores.